Phoenix STS Logo

 Roles, Responsibilities, and Emergency Procedures

-Clear assignment of safety responsibilities to named individuals at every level, along with documented emergency procedures for fire, medical emergencies, and evacuation.
+Safety duties assigned to named people at every level.
+The statement also documents emergency procedures for fire, medical emergencies and evacuation.

 What We Deliver